About our Center

 Oil is Oman's principal export, along with fish and agricultural products, liquid natural gas, and traditional crafts.
 Oman's tourism industry plays a growing role in the economy, offering museums, sightseeing, shopping, and international style accommodations.
 From watersports to desert safaris, from camel races to sanctuaries for turtles, birds, Oryx, and Arabian tigers, Oman truly offers something for everyone.

-For more information about the Sultanate, please visit the website of Oman's Ministry of Tourism and Ministry of Information.
+For more information about the Sultanate, please visit the website of the Foreign Ministry of Oman, Oman's Ministry of Tourism, and Ministry of Information.
 To get a feel for Oman's landscapes and cities, this website has beautiful images to explore.
 For more on Oman, visit the SQCC library through the portal page or at www.sqcc.org/library.